 Enhance health status and program impact

-- Ensure availability of paramedics and doctors as per Indian Public Health Standard (IPHS) norm in high priority districts by 2020.
+- Ensure availability of paramedics and doctors as per the Indian Public Health Standard (IPHS) norm in high-priority districts by 2020.

-- Establish primary and secondary care facility as per norms in high priority districts (population as well as time to reach norms) by 2025.
+- Establish primary and secondary care facilities as per norms in high-priority districts (population as well as time to reach norms) by 2025.

 - Ensure district-level electronic database of information on health system components by 2020.